-Pixel 6 and 6 Pro Rumor Roundup: Here’s everything we know about the next Google flagships
+Pixel 6 and Pixel 6 Pro Info Roundup: Here’s everything we know about the Google flagship duo

-Google Pixel 6 is set to launch later this year.
-As the name suggests, it will be the sixth-generation Pixel flagship.
-Unlike 2020 when Google decided to release just one flagship Pixel phone, the company is rumored to be launching two phones this year.
+The Google Pixel 6 and Pixel 6 Pro are set to launch later this year.
+As their name suggests, these phones will be the sixth-generation Pixel flagship.
+Unlike in 2020 when Google decided to release just one flagship Pixel phone, the company will be launching two phones this year.
 Last year was an outlier for the Pixel lineup, so it will be good to see Google get back to one regular and one larger phone.
 In fact, Google has gone ahead and confirmed several details about their upcoming phones, months before their release.

 As expected, months before the actual launch of the Pixel 6 series, rumors and leaks about the upcoming lineup are everywhere.
 Google themselves have let out a lot of information about the Pixel 6 and Pixel 6 Pro including some information about the internals and cameras.
-So let’s dive into everything that has been rumored or leaked about the upcoming Pixel 6 phones.
+So let’s dive into everything that’s been rumored, leaked, or even straight-up confirmed about the upcoming Pixel 6 phones.

 Google Pixel 6 series: Release date